dfaroughy/BSM_course_2023/README.md

   > git clone https://github.com/dfaroughy/BSM_course_2023

-This will be your orking directory For Madgraph.
+This will be our working directory

 # FeynRules